The meaning of CPD:

 Why is CPD so important in this profession?

 CPD is important as it allows us to protect people by maintaining the upmost professional standards, there is always an emphasis on ethics and safeguarding.
 CPD courses are incredibly varied, they are available for both existing and new psychological methods, concepts, theories, and instruments.
 Without CPD training, we would not have such a high quality of mental health treatment and care as we do today.
 So, start learning and earning.
+To obtain CPD or CE credits through our website choose a course from our wide range.
+After you have purchased and watched the full course you must answer a short quiz to test your knowledge.
+After you have completed the quiz with correct answers you will receive a certificate stating the CPD/CE credits that you have earned.
 Why not try this course on Polyvagal theory to start with.